hashicorp/setup-signore-package/README.md

 ## Permissions

+One security best practice to keep in mind when configuring your GitHub Actions is [least privilege](https://csrc.nist.gov/glossary/term/least_privilege).
+GitHub grants a [wide variety of scopes](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) to a GitHub Action's `GITHUB_TOKEN` by default.
+Whenever possible, you should specify granular scope permissions to confine your workflows to their intended use.

-If you are specifying granular permissions for your workflow be sure to include the `package: read` scope.
+If specify granular permissions, be sure to include the `package: read` scope.
 This allows your action to use its `GITHUB_TOKEN` to pull the `signore` Docker image from the GitHub Container Registry.

 ```yaml
 permissions: